 Among other information reviewed by the Funds Trust Board was a comparison of the Gateway Fund's Management Rate, which, for this purpose, includes the advisory fees paid at the Master Portfolio level, with the average contractual investment management fee rates of funds in the expense Groups at a common asset level as well as transfer agency costs of the funds in the expense Groups.
-The Funds Trust Board noted that the Management Rates of the Gateway Fund were lower than or in range of the sum of these average rates for the Gateway Fund's expense Groups for all share classes.
+The Funds Trust Board noted that the Management Rates of the Gateway Fund were in range of the sum of these average rates for the Gateway Fund's expense Groups for the Institutional Class and Class R6, and higher than the sum of these average rates for the Gateway Fund's expense Groups for Class A and the Administrator Class.
+The Board noted that the Fund was benefitting from advisory fee breakpoints through the Master Portfolio in which it invests.